-The other day, I ran into a divorced woman who I hadn’t seen in awhile.
+The other day, I ran into a divorced woman who I now suspect is suffering.
+From what?
+Loneliness.
+I hadn’t seen her in awhile.
 We said hello and then I started asking her questions—you know, the typical things you ask someone.
 “How’s life?”
 “What have you been up to?”
 “How’s work?”

 Her responses were all very negative.
 “Eh…” was her answer to “How’s life.”
 “What have you been up to?”
 Her answer: “Nothing special, just trying to raise my kids and make a living on what that scumbag of an ex-husband gives me every month plus my two jobs.”
 Okay…

 She seemed so bitter and angry and resentful.
 She was sort of playing the victim and almost seemed annoyed by my cheerful demeanor.

 “So, are you dating anyone?”
 I asked.